ezEngine/docs/docs/samples/sample-game-plugin.md

 ## GameState

-The *SampleGameState* class shows how to implement a simple [game state (TODO)](../runtime/application/game-state.md) that adds high-level game logic, such as handling a game UI.
+The *SampleGameState* class shows how to implement a simple [game state](../runtime/application/game-state.md) that adds high-level game logic, such as handling a game UI.
 See `ezGameState` and `ezGameApplication` for further details.

 ## Components